 Key findings include:

-- Among those respondents who are currently working, two-thirds (66%) have been in their job for five or more years.
+- Among those respondents who are currently working, almost two-thirds (63%) have been in their job for five or more years.
 Many report being satisfied with multiple aspects of their job, but less than half are satisfied with their salary (44%) or their opportunities to advance (43%).

 Search AARP Research

 Enter a keyword below to find answers to your AARP Research questions.